Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-05-20-copying-files.md

 ## SCP: Secure Copy

-Secure Copy is the `cp` command, but secure.
+<span style="font-size:2em;">**Secure Copy**</span> is just like the `cp` command, but secure.
 More importantly, it has the ability to send files to remote servers via SSH!

-Copy a file or a remote server:
+Copy a file to a remote server:

     # Copy a file:
     $ scp /path/to/source/file.ext username@hostname.com:/path/to/destination/file.ext